WENO-OF/WENOEXT/README.md

 **Versions:**

-Different versions of the code are structured through tags:

- * [2.0] Improved speed by using Blaze matrix operations
- * [1.0] Version for OpenFOAM 5.x, 6 and 7.
-             Uses improved parallising and C++11 features
- * [0.1] Version for OpenFOAM 2.3.x to OpenFOAM 5.x
+Major development stages of the library are marked by tags and recently also have a release with a DOI.

 ### Supported OpenFOAM Versions: